Lookism (manhwa): Plot

-Park Hyung Seok is an unpopular and bullied high school student who is looked down on by his fellow students for his obesity.
-Bullied and harassed every day by a delinquent, he takes out his anger verbally on his mother and asks for a school transfer.
+Park Hyung Seok (Daniel Park in English translations) is an unpopular highschool student who was bullied by his fellow students for his obesity.
+Bullied and harassed every day by delinquent Logan Lee, Hyung Seok takes out his anger verbally on his mother and asks for a school transfer.
 Resolving to run away from his problems and start anew, he moves to Seoul and plans to attend a new high school.
 A few nights before he begins school, however, he receives a new body that is tall, muscular, and handsome.
 When one body is in use, the other falls asleep; he can switch bodies by waking up the sleeping one.

 His days are split between the two bodies: the handsome one for the daytime, and the original for the night.
-As Daniel Park (Park Hyung Seok) lives with two bodies, he begins to see how much the world discriminates against ugly people.
+As Hyung Seok lives with two bodies, he begins to see how much the world discriminates against ugly people.
 He experiences discrimination and hate for his original body while receiving kindness and special treatment in his new body.
 He soon becomes a social media influencer, a trainee for an entertainment company, and a fashion model.
-At night, however, Daniel's dream life becomes a harsh reality when he returns to his original body.
+At night, however, Hyung Seok's dream life becomes a harsh reality when he returns to his original body.

+The story later changes from problems of being ugly to showing the dark side of Korean society and then slowly to Hyung Seok fighting crime.